marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 Tracing the execution
 =======

-I though a good idea was to start from *load_env32*.
-I tried to follow the control path, keeping an eye open for something that could be the root cause of the failure to load ldlinux.c32 from the network.
-After some flawless execution, the following is the path that seemed relevant to me.
+Starting from *load_env32*, I tried to follow the control path while keeping an eye open for something that could be the root cause of the failure to load ldlinux.c32 from the network.
+After some flawless execution, the following seemed to be the relevant stack trace.

 ```text
 start_ldlinux [./core/elflink/load_env32.c]